aseovic/todo-list-helidon/README.md

 This is a complete, final implementation of the application created during the workshop.

-To switch to starting point for the workshop, check out the `initial` branch:
+To switch to the starting point for the workshop, check out the `initial` branch:

 ```bash
 git checkout initial